Frequently Asked Questions

 I work from home, what tariff should I choose?

 We would consider you a standard residential user which also covers home business.
-It's only if you have a shop or separate premises that you trade from that we would classify you as a business.
+It's only if you are a large commercial organisation with high data demand that we would classify you as a business.

 Will I experience buffering / loading issues while watching TV online?